We have updated our data protection policies on 24 May 2018.

 10. Transfer of data to outside the european union or the european economic area

 No personal data is transferred from the register to outside the European Union or the European Economic Area.
-HSL nevertheless reserves the opportunity to make such transfers to future business partners, subject to the statutory procedures applied to the countries in question.
+HSL reserves the opportunity to make such transfers in accordance with the requirements of the latest data protection legislation on data transfers outside the EU or the EEA, subject to appropriate safeguards.

 11. Principles of data security